terminal://docs.cli

 Config file

-Credentials can also be stored in ~/.config/blurt/config.yml:
+Credentials can also be stored in ~/.config/blurt/config.yml.
+Use the built-in config command to manage it:

 api_url: https://your-vps.com